 Studio Pulse is a body-positive environment that places emphasis on proper warm ups and alignment so that our dancers can continue dancing for years to come.

 Stephanie Wonchala is an Anchorage choreographer, dancer and dance educator who L O V E S dance.
-She founded Studio Pulse Center for Dance in 2013 and serves as the Executive Director of Pulse Dance Company, founded in 2010.
+She founded Studio Pulse Center for Dance in 2013 and serves as the Executive Director of Pulse Dance Company, which she founded in 2010.
 She is a 2017 Connie Boochever Fellow, a 2016 Alaska Journal of Commerce "Top Forty under 40" awardee, and a 2015 Rasmuson Fellow.

 Wonchala is a UAA dance ensemble alumna and has trained in acclaimed studios in New York, Seattle, Vancouver, Long Beach, and Berlin, as well as attended multiple American College Dance Festivals across the U.S. She has interned, instructed, performed and choreographed for dance intensives in Homer, Seward, and the Fairbanks Summer Arts Festival.
-Her competition and drill team experiences include performing with the Crestview High Dazzlers in FL, as well as serving as Officer with the Chugiak Chaparrals, a nationally recognized, award-winning girls dance drill team at Chugiak High School.
+Her competition and dance/drill team experiences include performing with the Crestview High Dazzlers in FL, as well as serving as Officer with the Chugiak Chaparrals, a nationally recognized, award-winning girls dance drill team at Chugiak High School.

 Most importantly, Wonchala knows dance to be the most visceral shortcut to joy, and is incredibly grateful to live a life in the arts - especially in Alaska.
 She continues to be inspired by the beautiful souls who share her passion for dance, and feels deeply privileged to work with them every day.